-Work/Life Connections-EAP consists of three programs: The Employee Assistance Program, the Nurse Wellness Program and the Faculty and Physician Wellness Program.
+Work/Life Connections-EAP consists of four programs: The Employee Assistance Program, the Nurse Wellness Program, the Postdoc Wellness Program, and the Faculty and Physician Wellness Program.

-Full or part-time Vanderbilt staff, nurses, physicians, faculty and their spouses are eligible for these programs.
+Full or part-time Vanderbilt staff, nurses, post-doctoral scholars/fellows, physicians, faculty, and their spouses are eligible for these programs.

 1211 21st Avenue South, Suite 010, in the basement of the Medical Arts Building.

 8 am to 5 pm, Monday through Friday.

 In the event of an emergency or a crisis event after hours, a Counselor on Call is available by calling WLC-EAP at 615-936-1327 and giving the appropriate information to the answering service.

 All services through Work/Life Connections-EAP are an employee benefit provided at no additional cost to the employee.

 Counseling/coaching services are meant to be short-term and solution-focused.
 The number of sessions depends upon the time needed to assess and address the presenting problem.
 Most people see improvement within four sessions or less.
 If ongoing, longer-term therapy is needed, the EAP counselor will provide community referrals based upon specific needs and insurance coverage.